A quick guide to visiting South Molle Island in the Whitsundays. Includes how to get here, what to expect, and photography from my trip.

 The track winds up the back of the abandoned resort, through dense rainforest and up and over some rolling, grassy hills.
 The end of the hike has a boardwalk, but you will be rewarded with the best views at the top of the rock.

-From the top, you can see over Bauer Bay, Middle, and North Molle Islands and even over to the mainland.
-On the other side, you have sweeping views of Hook Island and Whitsunday Islands.
+From the top, you can see over Bauer Bay, Middle, and North Molle Islands, and even over to the mainland.
+On the other side, you have sweeping views of Hook Island and the Whitsunday Islands.